kenkeiras/clone-this-wiki/content/systemd/add new service.md

 The exec script can be as simple as calling another script with certain parameters, there's no special control needed for basic services.

-**2.** Reload SystemD files `systemctl daemon-reload`.
+**2.** Reload Systemd files `systemctl daemon-reload`.
-This makes SystemD aware of the new configuration.
+This makes Systemd aware of the new configuration.

 **Done!** Service can be now operated with `systemctl`.